ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Collections media is present in (titles)

+!!! info ""
-> List of collections that the Plex item is present in.
+    List of collections that the Plex item is present in.
 For seasons and episodes, This wil **not** include the collections of the parent season and show.

 - Key: Plex.collection_names
 - Availability: movies, shows, seasons, episodes